dsl-logo

 Help to Buy scheme FAQs

-No, the Help to Buy scheme will be available to any eligible low-to-middle-income earners, and is not limited to first-home buyers.
+No, the Help to Buy scheme will be available to any eligible low-to-middle-income earners, and is not limited to first home buyers.
 However, you must not own or have any interest in a property at the time of your application.

-This differs from other grants and incentives like the First Home Guarantee (FHBG) and First Home Super Saver (FHSS) where you must be a first-home buyer to apply.
+This differs from other grants and incentives like the First Home Guarantee (FHBG) and First Home Super Saver (FHSS) where you must be a first home buyer to apply.

-It’s not yet clear whether buyers will be able to apply for the Help to Buy scheme and a First Home Owner Grant.
-But either way, you won’t be able to use the FHOG as your deposit for the Help to Buy scheme.
+Either way, you won’t be able to use the FHOG as your deposit for the Help to Buy scheme.
 That’s because the 2% Help to Buy deposit must be made up of genuine savings accrued over time and excludes gifts or money from family.

-Yes, you should be able to buy back some (or all) of the government’s share in your property during the loan term, according to the Treasury.
 It’s likely you will be able to buy back the government’s share using your own cash savings or it may be possible to do so by refinancing your home loan if you are eligible to do so.

 Megan is a Finance Writer and Head of PR at Money with over a decade of industry experience.
 She keeps her finger on the pulse of financial trends, providing journalists and media with data, insights, and news that help Australians navigate complex topics and concepts.
 She's certified in Finance & Mortgage Broking and is compliant to provide general advice in Tier 1 General Insurance.